fullaware/ollama-pydantic/BLOG.md

 - Reusable: US $97 million
 - Expendable: US$150 million

-Let's look at this 2 ways.
-If your cargo makes it back, great (minus several million in repairs)!
+If your ship + cargo makes it back, great (minus several million in repairs)!
 If it doesn't, it's going to cost $150 million to try again.